fcrohas/MyHomePower/README.md

 - 🔌 **Home Assistant Integration**: Connect directly to your Home Assistant instance via REST API
 - 💾 **Local Storage**: Tags are saved locally in your browser
 - 📈 **Statistics**: View tag statistics and breakdown by label
+- 🧠 **ML Tag Predictor**: Deep learning model to predict power usage tags based on patterns (NEW!)

+## What's New: ML Tag Predictor

+The app now includes a machine learning feature that learns from your tagged data to predict power usage patterns!

+### Key Capabilities:
+- **Train a CNN1D + LSTM model** on your historical tagged data
+- **Real-time training progress** with learning curves (loss and accuracy)
+- **Make predictions** for the next 10 minutes based on the last 50 minutes of power data
+- **View confidence scores** for all possible tags

+See [ML_FEATURE.md](ML_FEATURE.md) for detailed documentation.

 ## Setup